favors-edge/terrapract/hub-spoke-project/README.md

 # Azure Hub-and-Spoke Network Architecture
 ### Infrastructure as Code with Terraform

 This project deploys a production-style hub-and-spoke network topology on Microsoft Azure using Terraform.
-It is part of a personal lab series built to develop hands-on skills toward a career in Azure Infrastructure Administration.
+It is part of a personal lab series built to develop & hone hands-on skills towards Azure IaC Administration.

 ---